voschezang/coding-handbook/labour/mandate-levels.md

 Mandate levels from long term to short term.
-See also [terminology](../labour/terminology.md).
+See also [terminology](../labour/terminology.md) and [strategy and vision](alignment/vision-strategy-documents.md).

 | Mandate                              | Description               |
 | ------------------------------------ | ------------------------- |